 A student failing to meet the SAP Policy requirements may regain financial aid eligibility for future terms once all components of the policy are again met.

-A student not meeting SAP Policy requirements has the option of appealing the suspension of financial aid or requesting to be placed in warning status.
-It is the responsibility of the student to initiate any appeal or request for warning status.
-Academic reinstatement by the Registrar's Office or the Office of Admissions does not constitute reinstatement of federal aid eligibility.
+A student not meeting SAP Policy requirements has the option of appealing the suspension of financial aid.
+It is the responsibility of the student to initiate any appeal.
+Academic reinstatement by the Registrar’s Office or the Office of Admissions does not constitute reinstatement of federal aid eligibility.

 Appeals are reviewed and processed on a case-by-case basis, and the result of the appeal may lead to a denial.
 All decisions are final.
 An email notification will be sent to the student’s AUM email address to inform the student of the decision.